 Article 4.5 - Bonus

 The employer may decide to grant the employee a bonus.
-The bonus is a one-off payment based on special results, agreed in advance or otherwise.
-The bonus is a maximum of 50% of the employee's gross monthly salary.
+The bonus is a one-off payment based on special results.
+The bonus is a maximum of 50% of the employee's gross monthly salary and is not pensionable.